muhme/joomla-branches-tester/README.md

 scripts/graft.sh 52 ~/Downloads/Joomla_5.2.0-alpha4-dev-Development-Full_Package.zip
 ```

-After grafting, you can do everything  except `pull.sh` you can do everything, like switching database variant,
+After grafting, you can do everything except running pull.sh, such as switching the database variant,
-install Joomla Patch Tester or run System Tests.
+installing Joomla Patch Tester, or running Joomla System Tests.

 :point_right: Grafting can be done multiple times, just as you can repeat this process for different packages.

 ### Syncing from GitHub Repository

-Script to fetch and merge all the latest changes from the Joomla GitHub repository into your local branches.
+To avoid recreating everything the next day, you can simply fetch and merge the latest changes from the
-And again, this can be done for all four branches without argument, or for one version such as 5.2-dev:
+Joomla GitHub repository into your local branches.
+This can be done for all four branches without any arguments,
+or for a specific version, such as 5.2-dev.
 ```
 scripts/pull.sh 52
 ```